mobilecoinfoundation/mobilecoin/BRANCHING.md

 Historically, `mobilecoin.git` did not use merging at all when handling release branches.

-* We branch for release e.g. `release/v2.0` of off master.
+* We branch for release e.g. `release/v2.0` of off `master`.
 * Developers (usually) make bug fix commits in release branch, or, cherry-pick them back to release branch.
-* We tag release candidates and releases on release branch.
+* We tag release candidates and releases on the release branch.
 * If a point release is needed off of a major release, then we branch e.g.
   `release/v2.1` off of `release/v2.0` and make more commits.
 * After the release is done, the release branch is abandoned and nothing more is done with it.